bpugnaire/mtg-synth-project/README.md

 Then you have to manually add the name of the file to the adequate json file : samples.json for sandbox tab, hindustani-samples.json for hindustani tab or turkish-samples.json for turkish tab.

-Be carefull, your sound file name has to match the name you add to the json file.
+**Be carefull, your sound file name has to match the name you add to the json file.**
--

 For example if my sound file is named tabla-dha.wav in the json file I should write :